MuddSub/MuddSub/controls/README.md

 ## Known Limitations
 - Currently, the tuning abilility of the control systems is very limited, as it must be hardcoded.
 This will be a good project for a new member in the fall.
+- Since thus far this has only been used in simulation, we need a thruster allocation system.
+This should be easy to reconfigure in the case of motor failure.
+Yet another good project for new members!

 ## Future Work